-Furthermore, in order to ensure that the development of the Frogans technology would be conducted in a neutral, open, and transparent manner, the coordinating authority had to be independent from special interest groups and major players as regards its policy decisions.
+Furthermore, in order to ensure that the design and development of the new medium would be conducted in a neutral, open, and transparent manner, the coordinating authority had to be independent from special interest groups and major players as regards its policy decisions.
 Thus it was decided that its financial resources would not come from membership fees or sponsorship, as is the case for the consortium leading the World Wide Web, but from part of the fees for the addressing services associated with Frogans sites.
-This would also ensure that the financial resources of the coordinating authority would increase automatically in line with the adoption of the technology and with the growing costs required to promote, protect, and ensure the progress of the technology.
-Later, in 2012, the technology would be irrevocably transferred by the company which had led the project from the start to a dedicated, non-profit organization acting as the coordinating authority, the OP3FT, so as to perpetuate the right of the community to use the technology in the form of an open standard, available to all, free of charge.
+This would also ensure that the financial resources of the coordinating authority would increase automatically in line with the adoption of the new medium and with the growing costs required to promote, protect, and ensure the progress of the technology making up the new medium.

+Later, in 2012, the Frogans technology would be irrevocably transferred by the company which had led the Frogans project from the start to a dedicated, non-profit organization acting as the coordinating authority, the OP3FT, so as to perpetuate the right of the community to use the Frogans technology in the form of an open standard, available to all, free of charge.

-Also from beginning, the new medium was designed so as to enable a new kind of communication between end users and content publishers.
-Compared to the World Wide Web, the new medium was intended to suggest visual communication over text, focused content over long pages, and natural interaction over complex user interfaces.
-For instance, a Frogans site could be used to communicate with an end user in the form of a engaging dialogue involving short, frequent exchanges.
+Also from the beginning, the new medium was designed so as to enable a new kind of communication between end users and publishers of content and services.

+Compared to the World Wide Web, the new medium was intended to suggest publishing content and services which involve:

+- visual rather than text-based communication - focused content rather than long pages - natural interaction rather than complex user interfaces

+For instance, a Frogans site could be used to communicate with an end user in the form of an engaging dialogue involving short, frequent exchanges.

-Finally, for the new medium to be widely adopted by both end users and content publishers, it had to be perceived as a medium providing a fundamentally different end-user experience from the World Wide Web.
+Finally, for the new medium to be widely adopted by both end users and publishers of content and services, it had to be perceived as a medium providing a fundamentally different end-user experience from the World Wide Web.

 Today, after 18 years of research, development, and testing, Frogans as a medium is perceived by end users in a very different way from the World Wide Web.
-It is perceived as a medium which is invisible, universal, safe, and which protects privacy.
+It is perceived as invisible, universal, safe, and as protecting privacy.

-1. Frogans is a medium which is invisible
+1. Frogans as a medium is perceived by end users as invisible

-When end users use Frogans sites for the first time, the first thing that strikes them compared to using Web sites is that Frogans sites have a limited size on the screen and that the browser they were familiar with has completely disappeared.
+When end users browse Frogans sites for the first time, the first thing that strikes them compared to browsing Web sites is that Frogans sites have a limited size on the screen and that the browser they were familiar with has completely disappeared.
 Frogans sites give the impression of floating directly on the screen.
 They are not surrounded by any technical controls such as menu bars, location and search bars, toolbars, sidebars, status bars, and scroll bars.
 Only the content of the Frogans sites appears on the screen.